 If you’re in the market for furniture (or even if you’re not), enter this giveaway for $150 to LA Furniture Store, a modern and contemporary furniture store with three locations in the Los Angeles area (including an outlet), as well as a Miami showroom and Brooklyn showroom.
 There are sofas (lots of sectionals, which are the store’s best sellers), bedroom furniture, dining tables and chairs, lighting, and home accessories.
 I’ve pulled together a few pieces of modern furniture below, all available online at LAFurnitureStore.com.
 See below for instructions on how to enter.

 Enter to win $150 gift certificate @ LA Furniture Store

 If you’re feeling inspired by yesterday’s montage of rooms with blue velvet sofas, here are some options of blue velvet sofas you can buy.
 Some are aqua velvet sofas and others are teal velvet sofas.
 Many are in modern silhouettes, though there are also some tufted velvet sofas and settees.
-I’m pretty sure they’re all velvet, but it’s possible that a few are actually microfiber; it was hard to discern.
-[NOTE: This post was updated with new styles and links on February 7, 2016.]
+[NOTE: This post was updated with new styles and links on August 22, 2020.]